 - 1. Establish its independence. - 2.
 Build a strong network of partners. - 3.
 Develop its WIOA service providers. - 4.
 Improve the operations and efficiency of its comprehensive American Job Center - 5.
-Rebrand the WDB, the County's careers centers and the County's Public Workforce Systems. - 6.
+Rebrand the WDB, the County's careers centers, and the County's Public Workforce Systems. - 6.
 Expand and increase access to the local workforce system and its partners. - 7.
-Assist the local workforce areas services providers build programs that meet the needs of job seekers and business simultaneously. - 8.
+Assist the local workforce area services providers in building programs that meet the needs of job seekers and businesses simultaneously. - 8.
 Increase the local workforce systems presence in the community. - 9.
-Improve the WDB's membership, operations and efficiency. - 10.
-Ensure the Prince George's County workforce system is in compliance with all laws, policies and regulations.
+Improve the WDB's membership, operations, and efficiency.

+10. Ensure the Prince George's County workforce system is in compliance with all laws, policies, and regulations.

-The WDB believed that if it accomplished these goals to the fullest extent possible, the Prince George's County Public Workforce System would effectively and efficiently engage, prepare, educate, up skill and connect all job seekers, including youth, individuals with severe barriers, and job seekers with minimal barriers, to employment.
+The WDB believed that if it accomplished these goals to the fullest extent possible, the Prince George's County Public Workforce System would effectively and efficiently engage, prepare, educate, upskill, and connect all job seekers, including youth, individuals with severe barriers, and job seekers with minimal barriers, to employment.
 Below is an update of the WDB's progress on their strategic priorities.